timofeysie/tiwanaku/README.md

 ## The data source

-Using the Conchifolia NodeJS server as an endpoint for the entity data works, but the data model expected by the entity interface doesn't match, and there is no id value used here.
+We use the [Conchifolia](https://github.com/timofeysie/conchifolia) NodeJS server app as an endpoint for the entity data, but the data model expected by the entity interface doesn't match, and there is no id value used here.

 We want to use the Q-code entity id for this.
 Using Rxjs an observable stream needs to be created to massage the results into what can be used by NgRx.
 Map can be used to run a function on each item.
 We don't actually need the id as the cognitive_bias is the url with the Q-code.
 The serve *could* parse the results and create an id from this string, and then find the Q-code from the Wikimedia parsing results but it's still not clear if that is the best way to go.

-## Switching to entities

-The first job was to switch over the user/users functions to entity/entities.
-Probably we could have added entities instead of replacing users, but it would be a little easier to just convert the existing.

 The entity list from Loranthifolia is a combination of WikiData and WikiMedia lists.
 The first is a query from the Conchifolia server.
 The second one returns the html sections from the Wikipedia page that has three categories of entities.
 This list is then parsed and the resulting data is merged with the WikiData list.
 This is why there are two slightly overlapping paramteter lists for the entity model.